-On Amalgamation Day, January 1, 1914, Lord Lugard announced the unification of the Northern and Southern Provinces of Nigeria, adding that the Colony and Protectorate of Nigeria will be placed under the control of a single officer who would be known by the title of Governor-General.
+On Amalgamation Day, January 1, 1914, Lord Lugard announced the unification of the Northern and Southern Provinces of Nigeria (with Calabar and Kaduna as capitals), adding that the Colony and Protectorate of Nigeria will be placed under the control of a single officer who would be known by the title of Governor-General.
 Lugard himself…

 Lugard established several central institutions to anchor the evolving unified nation.
 The Nigerian Council (later the Legislative Council), was founded to provide a forum for representatives drawn from the provinces.

 Certain services were integrated across the Northern and Southern Provinces because of their national significance; military, treasury, audit, posts and telegraphs, railways, survey, medical services, judicial and legal departments.

 Now that the country had been unified, there would need to be a central headquarter to govern the affairs of the nation.

 But before amalgamation where were the headquarters of Southern and Northern Nigeria?

 From its foundation, southern Nigeria had always been administered by a high commissioner with most administrative duties in Calabar.
 The first high commissioner was Ralph Moor.
 When Lagos was amalgamated with the rest of southern Nigeria in 1906, the then high commissioner, Walter Egerton, was made Governor of the territory.

 Egerton became Governor of Lagos Colony, covering most of the Yoruba lands in the southwest of what is now Nigeria, in 1903.